SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         docker pull nvidia/cuda:11.0.3-base-ubuntu20.04
         ```

-        but it may differ based on what Cuda vision you have.
+        but it may differ based on what Cuda version you have.
 You can find all the different official Nvidia images
         [here](https://hub.docker.com/r/nvidia/cuda).
 After pulling the image, try running the `nvidia-smi` command
         inside a container based on the image you just pulled.
 It should look something like this: